ChenglongWang/GAME-Net/README.md

 ## Overview

-This is the repository of the framework related to the work "Fast Evaluation of the Adsorption Energy of Organic Molecules on Metals via Graph Neural Networks", preprint [here](https://chemrxiv.org/engage/chemrxiv/article-details/633dbc93fee74e8fdd56e15f).
-The graph neural networks developed within this framework allow the fast prediction of the DFT ground state energy of the following systems:
+This is the repository of the framework related to the work "Fast Evaluation of the Adsorption Energy of Organic Molecules on Metals via Graph Neural Networks", preprint [here](https://chemrxiv.org/engage/chemrxiv/article-details/633dbc93fee74e8fdd56e15f), where we introduce GAME-Net (*Graph-based Adsorption on Metal Energy-neural Network*), a graph neural network developed for the fast prediction of the DFT ground state energy of the following systems:

-- All closed-shell molecules containing C, H, O, N and S.
+- Closed-shell molecules containing C, H, O, N and S.
-- Same molecules mentioned above adsorbed on the following 12 transition metals: Ag, Au, Cd, Cu, Ir, Ni, Os, Pd, Pt, Rh, Ru, Zn.
+- Same mentioned molecules adsorbed on the following 14 transition metals: Ag, Au, Cd, Co, Cu, Fe, Ir, Ni, Os, Pd, Pt, Rh, Ru, Zn.

 The framework is built with [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://www.pyg.org/).
 ## Installation (Linux systems)